HR6 FAQ's

 1. What is an HR6?

-It is a forward-looking concept car for road racing meant to bridge the gap between compact sports cars and professionally built race cars.
-Engineered to accommodate readily available aftermarket racing components, the HR6 aims to appeal to club and pro-level racers.
+It is a forward-looking car designed for road racing, meant to bridge the gap between compact sports cars and professionally built race cars.
+Engineered with readily available aftermarket racing components, the HR6 aims to appeal to club and pro-level racers.

 2. Why did Howe make this car?

-To visually appeal to road racing enthusiasts at a lower price than a TA2-type car.
+To appeal to road racing enthusiasts with higher performance than spec classes and lower cost than TA2-type cars.

 3. How will the HR6 affect TA2?

-Howe is committed to TA2 and similar cars worldwide.
-We believe the HR6 will create a less intimidating gateway into TA2 for those unfamiliar with tube-frame cars.
+Howe is committed to TA2 and similar cars worldwide, but the HR6 will create a less intimidating gateway into TA2 for those unfamiliar with tube-frame cars.

 4. What is this Body?